canonical/ubuntu-cloud-docs/docs/aws/aws-explanation/canonical-offerings.rst

 * `Minimal server images`_ - These are designed for automated deployment at scale and have a reduced default package set.
 Things like interactive usage tools are omitted.
 They are much smaller, boot faster, and require fewer security updates over time due to the fewer installed packages.

-* `Ubuntu Pro images`_ - These are premium images that include certified components, hardening options, comprehensive open source security coverage for 10 years, `kernel Livepatch service`_ and optional `24/7 enterprise-grade support`_.
+* `Ubuntu Pro images`_ - These are premium images that include certified components, hardening options, comprehensive open source security coverage for 10 years (extendable to 15 years with the Legacy add-on), `kernel Livepatch service`_ and optional `24/7 enterprise-grade support`_.

 * `Ubuntu Pro FIPS images`_ - These are images built on Ubuntu Pro, but with the FIPS-certified modules pre-enabled so that they are used from the first boot of the image.